mrzhuzhe/peasant/stm32/ReadMe.md

-# Cross compile for libopencm3
+# Cross compile for arm cortex-M3 used in stm32

 ## Target
 """
 export PREFIX_ARM32="$HOME/opt/cross-arm"